corkiejp/Corkiejp-notes-on-awesome-bluesky/morepages/bookmarksbookmarks.md

 | [Matt](https://bsky.app/profile/did:plc:2h2vdoobywse4d2r5w6or2zv) | [skymark me](https://bsky.app/profile/did:plc:sy5rzmzyu6rvsxnkgis5v4pq) | DM for support: @mattlynch.dev | DM posts to @skymark.me to save them as bookmarks, add text to create collections.
 Access your bookmarks [via the feed](https://bsky.app/profile/did:plc:sy5rzmzyu6rvsxnkgis5v4pq/feed/bookmarks) or via the web app [skymark.me](https://skymark.me/) |
 | [Matt Eason](https://bsky.app/profile/did:plc:kktpfjnjjqahydpqbko5iqbj) | [DM to bookmark](https://bsky.app/profile/did:plc:fre2ebiuhu7cupmge4xuqcaq) | See Dev | DM @bookmarkit.bsky.social a post to bookmark it.
 [Feed](https://bsky.app/profile/bookmarkit.bsky.social/feed/bookmarks) ~ My testing first bookmark had a delay before appearing! |

-## Desktop Browser
+## Desktop/Mobile Browser

-Your desktop browser bookmarks is a method that doesn't get mentioned very often?
+Your desktop/mobile browser bookmarks is a method that doesn't get mentioned very often?
 As each post can be opened as a page in a new tab and bookmarked.
 If you have bookmark sync enabled in your browser, you may also have cross device usage, but would require using a mobile browser instead of the app.

 ## Desktop Utilities